 Acqua alta in Venice - instructions for use

-Acqua alta in Venice has recently been quite a frequent topic in the media.
+Acqua alta in Venice is a frequent topic in the media all over the world.
 But how does it work exactly?
 Here is some useful information from Venice Municipality site: "The acqua alta, as the seasonal flooding is known, is a natural phenomenon, which has always been a feature of Venetian life.

 Usually, tidal events have a very short duration.
 For example, when the high tide reaches a maximum value of 120 centimetres, it lasts an average of less than an hour and a half.